timroes/www.timroes.de/content/posts/elasticsearch-queries.md

-E.g. when searching `author:douglas OR title:guide^5` the second part is five times (the default boost value is 1) as important for the ranking as the first part of the query in term of sorting.
+E.g. when searching `author:douglas OR title:guide^5` the second part is five times (the default boost value is 1) as important for the ranking as the first part of the query in terms of sorting.

 This operator doesn't influence WHICH documents Elasticsearch finds, only in which order it ranks these results.
 (If you have limited the amount of search results of course the